How to Write Effective Job Descriptions

 Ideally, start by setting up a project team.
 Gather some of your knowledgeable HR colleagues and other subject matter experts.
 One person alone will not have

 the necessary knowledge about all existing jobs in a company.
-Aim for the highest quality team possible – saving money at this point will result in higher costs at a later stage of the project.
+Aim for the highest quality team possible – saving money at this point will result in higher costs later in the project.
 If you can’t find the support and knowledge internally – don’t hesitate to search outside of your company.
 It will likely be a good investment.

-When you have your team in place, sit down, and agree upon a timeline.
+When you have your team in place, agree on a timeline.
 It should be realistic but leave enough space for high-quality work.

 Method

 1. Start by assessing the current jobs within your company.
-Gather all information by involving the various departments and conducting workshops together with the subject matter experts (i.e., department heads) and the employees that are part of the role or job family you are assessing.
-They know best which tasks have to be included and which skills are needed for a specific role.
+Gather all information by involving the various departments and conducting workshops with the subject matter experts (i.e., department heads) and the employees in the role or job family you are assessing.
+They know best which tasks must be included and which skills are needed for a specific role.

 2. Alternatively, you can start with market benchmarks: Analyze the roles which your competitors are currently looking for.
 How do their job ads look like?
 Which skills are they looking for?
 Will you need similar skills within your workforce in the future?
 With this approach you would start by defining the objective and then work your way back through the job architecture from the desired jobs to the job descriptions for today’s roles.
 We recommend this approach when transformation is the main driver for your project.